Subbath Cluster Dynamical Mean-Field Theory: Discussion and conclusion

 The uniform averaging scheme used in Eqs.~\eqref{eq: sb-cluster-self} and ~\eqref{eq: sb-gammas} constitutes a specific choice for combining subbath contributions.
 In principle, one could use variable weights $\lambda_\alpha$ such that:

 where the weights $\lambda_\alpha$ could be treated as variational parameters themselves, optimized by the distance function~\eqref{eq: cdmft-distance} together with $\{\theta^\alpha_{i\nu,\sigma}, \epsilon^\alpha_{\nu,\sigma}\}$.
 However, our attempts at this strategy led to severe instability in the self-consistency loop, resulting in pathological and unreliable solutions.
-In the rare cases where a converged solution was reached, the optimized $\lambda_\alpha$ did indeed follow the uniform averaging distribution.
+In the rare cases where a converged solution was reached, the optimized $\lambda_\alpha$ followed the uniform averaging distribution.
 This empirical conclusion confirms the approach described in Sect.~\ref{subsec: sb-cdmft}.

 Another similar empirical conclusion is reached when splitting the bath into subbaths following the cluster's symmetries.
 A critical requirement for convergence is that each subbath must belong to the same irreducible representation of the cluster's point group.
 This constraint explains why we typically choose $N_{\rm sb}$ to be a multiple of $N_{\text{irrep}}$ when splitting the bath, ensuring that each symmetry is uniformly represented.